Wormholes with Ends of the World: Wormholes with no kinks

 \subsection{Tension is topological}

-Now that we know how to obtain the general wormhole solutions with tension, let us determine their action.
-Some simple examples were previously studied in \cite{AKTW20}, while the following analysis applies to general cases.
-Especially, we will demonstrate that the action of the wedge region only depends on the brane tension $T$ and the topology of $\Sigma$.
+Now that we know how to obtain the general wormhole solutions with tensionful branes from ones with tensionless branes, let us determine how the action changes as a function of the tension.
+Some simple examples were studied in \cite{AKTW20}, and the general case without kinks or punctures was discussed in \cite{Geng22}.
+In this section, we revisit the analysis of \cite{Geng22}, now incorporating a treatment of the boundary terms at the asymptotic regions.
+We will show that the total action of the wedge region solely depends on the brane tension $T$ and the topology of $\Sigma$, by demonstrating that $I_{\rm asymp}$ exactly combines with $I_{\rm brane}$ and $I_{\rm bulk}$ into a topological expression.

 Near any asymptotic boundary, it is useful to introduce a 2D Fefferman-Graham coordinate system for $\Sigma$ so that

 From this, we can then also introduce the 3D Fefferman-Graham coordinate system via coordinate transformations